 The Yield Gap is the difference between the yields of government-issued securities and the average dividend yield on stock shares.
-In other words, yield gap, or the yield gap ratio, is the ratio of the dividend yield on equity compared to the yield on long-term government bonds.
+In other words, the yield gap, or the yield gap ratio, is the ratio of the dividend yield on equity compared to the yield on long-term government bonds.

 Reverse Yield Gap

-The reverse yield gap is that amount by which the yield on bonds exceeds the yield on equity or, in other words, the amount by which the interest on loans and bonds exceeds the cost of equity.
+The reverse yield gap is the amount by which the yield on bonds exceeds the yield on equity or, in other words, the amount by which the interest on loans and bonds exceeds the cost of equity.
 The reverse yield gap only applies during those time periods when the average yield from investing in bonds is higher than the average dividend yield on stocks.

 A positive yield gap indicates more opportunities to buy in the equity markets, especially during periods of high inflation.
 However, when consumer prices are stable, a positive gap is not as strong an indicator because during periods of very low inflation, investors are more inclined to accept lower yields.